 Becoming an Albion Briton could be one of the best decisions you will ever make.
 You'll join teams that match up against some of the top small-college athletic programs in the nation.
 Off the field, you'll be challenged by classmates who typically come from the top quarter of their high school graduating classes.
 You'll have every opportunity to prove yourself in competition, to show what you can do.
 If your goal is to excel in academics and athletics, Albion offers a "win-win" situation for you.

-Albion College is a member of the Michigan Intercollegiate Athletic Assocation and NCAA Division III.
+Albion College is a member of the Michigan Intercollegiate Athletic Assocation (MIAA) and NCAA Division III.
 The equestrian hunt seat team is affiliated with the Intercollegiate Horse Show Association.

 Become a Briton, and take the next step:

 Albion won the 2013 MIAA football title following an undefeated league season.
 The Briton football program has won more league championships (35) and made more NCAA postseason appearances (10) than any other Division III school in Michigan.
 Albion claimed the 1994 NCAA Division III football national championship.